Private sector slowdown heightens recession fears

-NEW YORK/LONDON Private sector business activity in Europe and China declined sharply this month, and new claims for U.S. jobless benefits remained high, underlining fears that the global economy could lapse back into recession.
+LONDON Private sector business activity in Europe and China declined sharply this month as the euro zone debt crisis and a stalling U.S. recovery hit confidence, stoking fears that the global economy could sink back into recession.

-The euro zone's dominant service sector saw a shock contraction in September, its first in two years.
-Its manufacturing sector, which drove most of the bloc's recovery, shrank for the second month running, surveys showed on Thursday.
+The euro zone's dominant service sector registered a shock contraction in September, its first in two years, while its manufacturing sector, which drove most of the bloc's recovery, shrank for the second month running, surveys showed on Thursday.

-In the United States, new claims for jobless benefits fell last week, but the decrease was not enough to alleviate recession worries.

-"This just adds to the plethora of bad news in recent weeks, and it is not good for the outlook," said Jacob Oubina, senior U.S. economist at RBC Capital Markets in New York.

-Data from China showed once-booming manufacturing contracted for a third consecutive month, suggesting the world's No. 2 economy may not be able to provide much of a counterweight to slowdowns in Western economies.
+Earlier data from China showed once-booming manufacturing contracted for a third consecutive month, suggesting the world's number two economy may not be able to provide much of a counterweight to the West.

+"There is a global slowdown ... the Fed acted yesterday, the Bank of England talked about the potential to do more quantitative easing.
+There is no doubt the risks of a global recession have grown," said Jeavon Lolay, head of global research at Lloyds Banking Group.

-The data from around the world emphasized Wednesday's message from the U.S. Federal Reserve.
-The central bank warned of significant risks to the already weak economy and launched a new plan to lower long-term borrowing costs, just hours after the Bank of England signalled it was ready to pump in more money.
+The U.S. Federal Reserve warned of significant risks to the already weak economy and launched a new plan to lower long-term borrowing costs on Wednesday, just hours after the BoE signalled it was ready to pump in more money.

-The U.S. jobless claims report "gives more backing to the Fed's decision yesterday to provide more stimulation," said Rudy Narvas, senior economist at Societe Generale in New York.
-"The economy is chugging along near stall speed."

-In other U.S. data, home prices edged up in July, according to the Federal Housing Finance Agency, while a gauge of future economic activity rose in August but still signalled weak growth.

-In Europe, the Flash Markit Eurozone Services Purchasing Managers' Index (PMI), which measures business activity at thousands of firms from banks to restaurants, sank to 49.1 this month from August's 51.5, far below a consensus forecast of 51.0.
+The Flash Markit Eurozone Services Purchasing Managers' Index, which measures business activity at thousands of firms from banks to restaurants, sank to 49.1 this month from August's 51.5, far below a consensus forecast of 51.0.

-None of the 37 economists polled by Reuters had predicted that services activity would contract and this is the first time since August 2009 the index has been below the 50 mark that divides growth from contraction.
+None of the 37 economists polled by Reuters had predicted that services activity would contract and this is the first time the index has been below the 50 mark that divides growth from contraction since August 2009.

 "The numbers are still consistent with some GDP growth, so it does not signal recession just yet," said Martin Enlund at Handelsbanken.